 If you are considering a career in tech, the cyber security market is one to consider joining.
 With technology rapidly evolving, cyber threats continue to loom over industries across the board, creating a high demand for cyber professionals.

-Why Cyber Security Might Be the Right Path for You
+Why a Cyber Security Career Might Be the Right Path for You

-How Much Can Your Earn in Cyber Security?
+How Much Can You Earn in Cyber Security?

 Has COVID-19 Impacted Salaries Within the Cyber Security Sector?

 The demand for skilled cyber professionals has always outstripped supply, but the COVID-19 pandemic has added extra pressure on businesses to find skilled employees to tackle the influx of cyber crimes that have occurred due to transition from office to remote working.
 To fill the cyber security skills shortage and to meet current and future cyber security requirements, we have noticed in the sector that organizations are starting to increase more and more their human resources budgets.
 Offering higher salaries and investing in training are ways in which companies can protect their IT systems now and post COVID-19